Harald-U/docker-101/workshop/lab1.md

    EXPOSE 3000
    CMD ["node", "src/index.js"]
    ```

+   **Note bwLehrpool:** As editor in Ubuntu you can use 'vi' or 'nano' which are text-based in the shell or you can use 'gedit', a GUI text editor, available also in the sidebar.

    > Please check that the file Dockerfile has no file extension like .txt.
 Some editors may append this file extension automatically and this would result in an error in the next step.